prsephton/paintmixer/README.md

 ## Features

  * Unlimited number of palettes.
+ * Palettes are stored using your browser's local store.
+No permanent information is stored by the server.
  * Calculates interim colours along a path to the target.
  * Produces a mixing recipe for a desired quantity with amounts of constituent colours by weight.
  * Calibration of your palette pigments via a well described and simple to use procedure will vastly improve results.